SupeRuier/awesome-active-learning/contents/practical_considerations.md

 The cost may not be the same for different instances due to the labeling tools and the difficulty of the instances.

 Works:
-- FOCAL: A Cost-Aware, Video Dataset for Active Learning [2023, ICBD]
+- FOCAL: A Cost-Aware, Video Dataset for Active Learning [2023, IEEE BigData]

 # The consideration of query/feedback types